Jemsire/CC-World-Eater/README.md

 ### Floppy Disk Size Limit

 ComputerCraft has a default limit of 512KB per floppy disk.
-World Eater currently uses approximately 213KB total, which fits comfortably on a single disk with plenty of room for future growth (~299KB remaining).
+World Eater currently uses approximately **199.71 KB** (0.20 MB) for all code files, which fits comfortably on a single disk with plenty of room for future growth (~312KB remaining).

 If you need more space, you can increase the floppy disk size limit in the mod's config file.